openego/eTraGo/doc/theoretical_background.rst

 Calculation with PyPSA
 ======================

+TODO

-Within eTraGo, the fetched data model is translated into a `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_-network [PyPSA]_.
+Within *eTraGo*, the fetched data model is translated into a `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_-network [PyPSA]_.
 Two optimization methods are available and can be used independently or in combination.

 Market Optimization
 -------------------